FujoWebDev/lexicon-guestbook/README.md

   - [x] Inform user that they are logged in
   - [x] Allow users to use their handle and not just DID
   - [x] Allow users to log out
-  - [ ] Redirect to right port on login
+  - [x] Redirect to right port on login
-  - [ ] Figure out how to configure where it goes on logout
+  - [x] Figure out how to configure where it goes on logout
+  - [ ] Configure where it goes on logout
 - [x] Allow creating guestbooks
 - [x] Allow listing guestbooks of a user
 - [x] Move Astro-based client to client directory